London Fire Brigade: Legislative powers

 The Fire and Rescue Services Act 2004 changed many working practices; it was brought in to replace the Fire Services Act 1947 and repealed several existing acts, many going back fifty years.
 The full list of acts repealed can be found here:

 The 2004 Act was drafted in response to the Independent Review of the Fire Service, often referred to as the Bain Report, after its author Professor Sir George Bain.
 It recommended radical changes to many working procedures and led to a national firefighter strike in 2002–2003.

 Further changes to the legislative, organisational and structural fabric of the brigade, which could include varying the attendance time, the location of frontline appliances and number of personnel, plus mandatory performance targets, priorities and objectives are set by the MHCLG in the form of a document called the Fire and Rescue Service National Framework.
 The framework is set annually by the government and applies to all brigades in England.
 Responsibility for the rest of the UK fire service is devolved to the various parliaments and assemblies.
 On country-wide issues, the Chief Fire Officers Association provides the collective voice on fire, rescue and resilience issues.
 Membership is made up from senior officers above the rank of Assistant Chief Officer, to Chief Fire Officer (or the new title of Brigade Manager).

 Staffing

 Rank structure

 London Fire Brigade, along with many UK fire and rescue services, adopted a change in rank structure in 2006.
 The traditional ranks were replaced with new titles descriptive of the job function.

 On 17 October 2019, London Fire Brigade announced a return to the traditional rank titles, in a policy named "Role to Rank".
-The rank structure of the Brigade is now as in the following table:
+The rank structure of the Brigade is now as follows: